youhaowang-dev/algorithm/system design notes.md

 * Analytics: Data is increasingly important for business success.
 Integrating an analytics solution to the URL shortener could help to answer important questions like how many people click on a link?
 When do they click the link? etc.

 # Design Web Crawler
+* Use cases: Search engine indexing, Web archiving, Web mining, Web monitoring
+* web crawler algorithm
+  1. Given a set of URLs, download all the web pages addressed by the URLs.
+  2. Extract URLs from these web pages
+  3. Add new URLs to the list of URLs to be downloaded.
+Repeat these 3 steps.
+* Q and A
+  * Candidate: What is the main purpose of the crawler?
+Is it used for search engine indexing, data mining, or something else?
+  * Interviewer: Search engine indexing.
+* characteristics of a good web crawler:
+  * Scalability: The web is very large.
+There are billions of web pages out there.
+Web crawling should be extremely efficient using parallelization.
+  * Robustness: The web is full of traps.
+Bad HTML, unresponsive servers, crashes, malicious links, etc. are all common.
+The crawler must handle all those edge cases.
+  * Politeness: The crawler should not make too many requests to a website within a short time interval.
+  * Extensibility: The system is flexible so that minimal changes are needed to support new content types.
+For example, if we want to crawl image files in the future, we should not need to redesign the entire system.
+* flow
+  * seed urls add to queue => DNS Resolver => download HTML => parser => dedup => add unvisited urls to queue => save content in db
+* DNS Resolver
+  * To download a web page, a URL must be translated into an IP address.
+The HTML Downloader calls the DNS Resolver to get the corresponding IP address for the URL.
+For instance, URL www.wikipedia.org is converted to IP address 198.35.26.96 as of 3/5/2019.
+* DFS/BFS
+  * DFS may cause frequent visits for the same domain
+  * BFS won't hammer the domain but it does not consider priorities.
+* Server-side rendering: Numerous websites use scripts like JavaScript, AJAX, etc to generate links on the fly.
+If we download and parse web pages directly, we will not be able to retrieve dynamically generated links.
+To solve this problem, we perform server-side rendering (also called dynamic rendering) first before parsing a page [12].
+* Filter out unwanted pages: With finite storage capacity and crawl resources, an anti-spam component is beneficial in filtering out low quality and spam pages [13] [14].
+* Database replication and sharding: Techniques like replication and sharding are used to improve the data layer availability, scalability, and reliability.
+* Horizontal scaling: For large scale crawl, hundreds or even thousands of servers are needed to perform download tasks.
+The key is to keep servers stateless.

 # Design Notification